Is the Canadian Real Estate Market a Bubble?

 Is it a Good Time to Buy?

 A wait-and-see approach may be prudent.
-It can take two or more years for real estate values to hit bottom.
+It can take two or more years for real estate values to hit bottom and mortgage rates are expected to be lower in 2025.
 If your family is growing, then go ahead and buy, but be sure to drive a hard bargain.

 Report: Is Today the Best Time to Buy a Home?